Web HostingDecember 16, 2025 199 views

 Element Meaning

-+a Allow domain IP (A record)
++a Authorizes the domain's IP (A record)

-+mx Allow domain MX servers
++mx Authorizes the domain's MX servers

-+ip4:123.456.789.0 Allow specific IP
++ip4:123.456.789.0 Authorizes a specific IP

-include:domain.com Include authorized servers from another domain
+include:domain.com Includes authorized servers from another domain

 ~all Soft fail: mark as suspicious if not authorized